bit-badger/myPrayerJournal/docs/index.md

 ## Your Prayer Journal

-Your current requests will be presented in three columns (or one, if you're using a mobile phone).
-Each request is in its own card, and the buttons at the bottom of each card apply to that request.
+Your current requests will be presented in three columns (or two or one, depending on the size of your screen or device).
+Each request is in its own card, and the buttons at the top of each card apply to that request.
 The last line of each request also tells you how long it has been since anything has been done on that request.
 Any time you see something like "a few minutes ago," you can hover over that to see the actual date/time the action was taken.

 ## Adding a Request